chuangellow/NTU-JPEG-Decoder/README.md

 # NTU-JPEG-Decoder
-Source code for JPEG-Decoder for ITCT course
+Source code of JPEG-Decoder for ITCT course

 ## Prerequisites